thindil/steamsky/bin/doc/MODDING.md

 * Key `UnequipIcon`: Path to the SVG image which will be used for unequip item action.
 Optional.
-* Key `SelectAllIcon`: Path to the SVG image which will be used for select all items on a list buttons.
+* Key `SelectAllIcon`: Path to the SVG image which will be used for select all items on lists' buttons.
+Optional.
+* Key `UnselectAllIcon`: Path to the SVG image which will be used for unselect all items on lists' buttons.
 Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode